 If a Regulatory Event occurs, the Parties shall use their best efforts to reform this ESA to give effect to the original intent of the Parties and the Program.
-If the Regulatory Event results directly in an increase in Suppliers cost of services for the larger class of customers of which Participating Consumers are a part and Supplier passes through such cost to such class on a per-kWh basis, Supplier may propose to pass through a reasonably proportionate share of such cost to Participating Consumers in the same manner as other members of such larger class.
-Prior to the pass through of any cost increase, Supplier shall provide at least 90 days notice that a Regulatory Event has occurred, including a detailed description of the Regulatory Event and the calculation of the proposed proportionate share of such costs for Eligible Customers.
-If the Parties are not able to agree on the methodology for implementing the pass through, including the amount of the price increase, within 90 days of Supplier providing notice, a Party may invoke the Dispute Resolution provisions pursuant to Article 12.2.
-In no event shall a pass through of any coast increase become effective without providing Participating Consumers with a 30-day advance notice of the price change.
+If the Regulatory Event results directly in an increase in Suppliers cost of services for the larger class of customers of which Participating Consumers are a part and Supplier passes through such cost to such class on a per-kWh basis, Supplier may pass through a reasonably proportionate share of such cost to Eligible Consumers in the same manner as other members of such larger class.